toolboc/psx-pi-smbshare/README.md

 psx-pi-smbshare also works out of the box on PS2 with [Open Playstation Loader](https://github.com/ifcaro/Open-PS2-Loader) and supports streaming of PS2 backups located on the Samba share service.
 It can also work with [POPStarter for SMB](https://bitbucket.org/ShaolinAssassin/popstarter-documentation-stuff/wiki/smb-mode) to allow streaming of PS1 games from Open Playstation Loader.

 psx-pi-smbshare supports an optional ability to route traffic from the ethernet port through a wireless network connection.
+When this is configured, the XLink Kai Service can be used on your device.
+Xlink Kai will probably work on any device that can access the service via direct ethernet port connection.
+This includes Xbox, Gamecube, and PS2.

 # Quickstart